sebam2k4/sebastiankulig-Jekyll/readme.md

 ## To Do:

-* Change all .html pages to .md and move as much html to _layouts
+* Remove all html from md - use only markdon and liquid inside of pages.
 * Add this website as portfolio-item
 * Change pages to .md and convert as much html to markdown as possible.
 Use layouts for templating in liquid.
 * Consider creating a home layout.